H5 Debugging Guide

 Overview

-Debugging mobile H5 applications is more challenging than desktop debugging, primarily due to the following reasons:
+Debugging H5 applications on mobile is more challenging than on desktop, and the main reasons include:

-- Cannot directly use the Developer Tools of desktop browsers.
+- You cannot directly use the developer tools of desktop browsers

-- Variations in the performance and network environments of mobile devices
+- Variations in mobile device performance and network environments

 - Touch interaction and screen adaptation issues

-- Compatibility differences among various mobile browsers and WebViews
+- Compatibility differences across various mobile browsers and WebViews

-This guide focuses on how to use tools like VConsole for debugging mobile HTML5 applications in WeDa.
+This guide focuses on how to use tools like VConsole for debugging H5 applications on mobile within WeDa.

 Debugging with VConsole

-VConsole is a lightweight, extensible front-end developer debug panel for mobile web pages, open-sourced by Tencent, and particularly well-suited for mobile debugging.
+VConsole is a lightweight, extensible front-end developer debugging panel for mobile web pages, open-sourced by Tencent, and is particularly suitable for debugging on mobile devices.

 Installing and Integrating VConsole

-In the WeDa application editor, VConsole can be introduced through the following methods:
+In the WeDa application editor, VConsole can be introduced in the following ways:

 In the "Development Settings" section of the application settings, add:

-After launching, VConsole displays a green floating button in the lower-right corner of the page.
-Clicking this button opens the debug panel, which includes the following functions:
+After VConsole is launched, a green floating button will appear in the lower-right corner of the page.
+Clicking it opens the debugging panel, which includes the following features:

 1. Log Panel

-- Function: View log information output by console
+- Feature: View the console output log information

-- Usage scenario: Debug JavaScript code, inspect variable values, and track program execution flow
+- Use Case: Debug JavaScript code, view variable values and program execution flow

 - Supports